hbrobotics/hbrc_ros_robot_platform/electrical/master_board/rev_a/to_do.md

 * (DONE) Does nSLEEP need a pull up/down?
 No
 * (DONE) Does nFAULT need a pull up/down?
 Yes, 10K pull-up present
-* Are bypass capacitors are 2.2µF and 10µF (C11 and C12)?
-No!
-C11 is 10pF!
+* (DONE) Are bypass capacitors C11 and C12, 10µF and 2.2µF (C11 and C12)?
+Yes.
+  * Before C11 was 10pF not 10µF.
 * Resize 10K resistors to 1005 (i.e. 0402)?
-* Is nSLEEP connected to nESTOP?
+* Is NSLEEP routedto NESTOP?
-* Move LED (R58,D3) to be off of nESTOP.
+* Route LED (R58, D3) to be off of NESTOP.
 * Is LED current limit (R58) properly sized?

 ## ST_link